exercism/fortran/docs/TESTS.md

 Use this script to create and initial <exercise>\_test.f90 file which can be used as a skeleton for your test.
-Typically, you will have to replace the 'response'-function in the generated file with the right function call.
+Typically, you will have to replace the 'response'-function in the generated file with the correct function call.

 Also note that fortran has issues with special characters such as \n and \t so take special care handling these.